chromium/chromium/services/device/compute_pressure/README.md

 the platform-specific code's requirements.
 This interface is also a dependency injection point for tests.

-`content::PressureServiceImpl` is the bridge between the renderer and the services sides.
-Each instance is owned by a `content::RenderFrameHostImpl`.
+`content::PressureService*` is the bridge between the renderer and the services sides.
 This class maintains `content::PressureClientImpl` instances per source type.

 `content::PressureClientImpl` implements the `device::mojom::PressureClient`
 interface to receive `device::mojom::PressureUpdate` from